RicoJia/ricojia.github.io/_posts/2017/2017-06-03-stats-basic-recap.markdown

 The above unbiasing operation is caleld "Bessel correction"

+### Stochastic Processes and Stationarity

+A stochastic process is a collection of Random Variables over time.
+If a random variable is `X`, a process of it is `X(t)`.
+If the mean and variance of `X(t)` does not change, then loosely, this process is stationary.

 #### Reasoning For Bessel Correction

 - Population variance (or the true variance of the entire population) is calculated as: